 The VIX calculation involves very complex mathematics, so we will not go into that.
 But one needs to understand the concept behind the calculation.
 Its calculation combines the weighted prices of multiple S&P 500 put and call options over a wide range of strike prices.
 This will indicate the likely picture or the price scenario at which the investors are willing to buy and sell the S&P 500.

 Also, the options that go into the calculation of the VIX should be at the money.
-This shows the overall market perception of the strike prices that would hit prior to the expiry.
-And, in turn, this indicates the market sentiments regarding the direction of the market price.
+This shows the overall market perception of the strike prices that would hit before the expiry.
+And in turn, this indicates the market sentiments regarding the direction of the market price (sentiment analysis).

 Interpreting CBOE Volatility Index

 The VIX score is always shown in a percentage form and represents the expected movement range over the period for the underlying index.
-And, the reason why the score is in percentage form is that volatility considers the movement in the stock price and not the price itself.
-So, when you trade volatility, your concern is not the direction of the price, rather how much (and how frequently) the price is changing.
+And the reason why the score is in percentage form is that volatility considers the movement in the stock price and not the price itself.
+So, when you trade volatility, your concern is not the direction of the price but rather how much (and how frequently) the price is changing.
 This is why the VIX score is in percentage form.